Namya-Shah/Notes/content/Words/MLOPs.md

 	- **Model Serving:** Addressing the ML model in a production environment
 	- **Model Performance Monitoring:** Observing performance on live, unseen data
 	- **Model Performance Logging:** Recording every inference request
+> [!IMPORTANT] IMPORTANT
+> Always start by creating a blueprint rather than creating blueprint on the go.

 # References